College Policies Related to Student Conduct

 - These regulations shall be deemed to be a part of the bylaws of all organizations operating on the campus, which shall review annually such bylaws with individuals affiliated with such organizations.

-- Individuals or organizations in violation of these regulations may be subject to any applicable provision of the Penal Law, or any other chapter to which a violator or organization may be subject, in addition to any College student conduct proceedings.
-Any faculty or staff member of the College who becomes aware of hazing activity must report that information promptly to the Vice President for Student Affairs and Diversity Initiatives or the Department of Safety and Security.
+- Individuals or organizations in violation of these regulations may be subject to any applicable provision of the penal law, or any other chapter to which a violator or organization may be subject, in addition to any College student conduct proceedings.
+Any faculty or staff member of the College who becomes aware of hazing activity must report that information promptly to the vice president for student affairs and diversity initiatives or the Office of Safety and Security.
 Failure to do so will result in appropriate student administrative action against the faculty or staff member by the College.

-The Assistant Dean of Students or her designee may assign an interim action(s) at any time following the submission of an incident report, if the allegation(s) of misconduct is apparently reliable and relates to the safety and/or welfare of any person, College property, or any College function.
+The assistant dean of students or his/her designee may assign an interim action(s) at any time following the submission of an incident report, if the allegation(s) of misconduct is apparently reliable and relates to the safety and/or welfare of any person, College property, or any College function.
 The assignment of an interim action(s) restricts the student from certain privileges at the College in the interest of safety and/or the well-being of the community or the student themselves; it does not mean the student has been found responsible for violating the Student Code of Conduct.

 Interim actions include the following:

 - Modification or suspension of the ability of a student to be present in specific areas or buildings on campus.

 - Modification or suspension of the ability of a student to be present on College property in its entirety.